 - Receive and/or transcribe health care provider orders

-- Recognize limitations of self/others and seek assistance
+- Recognize the limitations of self/others and seek assistance

 - Report client conditions as required by law (e.g., abuse/neglect, communicable disease, gunshot wound)

-- Report unsafe practice of health care personnel and intervene as appropriate (e.g., substance abuse, improper care, staffing practices)
+- Report unsafe practices of health care personnel and intervene as appropriate (e.g., substance abuse, improper care, staffing practices)

 - Provide care within the legal scope of practice